-Crude gains on output deal, shares slip on recession fears
+Crude mixed on output deal, recession fears; shares slip

 Corporate America reports first-quarter results this week, starting what is expected to be a painful quarterly earnings season due to the coronavirus pandemic.

 Earnings for S&P 500 firms are expected to tumble 9.0% in the first quarter, compared with a Jan.
-1 forecast of a 6.3% rise, before plummeting 20.7% in the second quarter as sweeping lockdowns halt business activity and spark furloughs.
+1 forecast of a 6.3% rise, before plummeting 20.7% in the second quarter as sweeping lockdowns halted business activity and spark furloughs.

-The outbreak could reach its U.S. peak this week, a top health official said, as the White House considers when and how to lift stay-at-home restrictions.
+The outbreak could reach its U.S. peak this week, a top U.S. health official said, and New York Governor Andrew Cuomo declared “the worst is over” for his state, the U.S. epicenter of the virus.

-The United States, with the world’s third-largest population, has recorded more fatalities from COVID-19 than any other country, more than 22,000 as of Monday morning, according to a Reuters tally.
+The United States, with the world’s third-largest population, has recorded more than 22,800 fatalities from COVID-19, or more than any other country, a Reuters tally shows.

 The Nikkei .N225 fell 1.9% overnight in Japan and South Korean shares .KS11 dropped 1.3%, while China's CSI300 index .CSI300 lost 0.5%.